GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     If the instance contains a device memory buffer, the :code:`flags` attribute of the underlying :code:`cp.ndarray` instance backing the device memory buffer, :code:`None` otherwise.

-:code:`domain_view: Storage`
-    A view of the buffer with the halo removed.
-In the returned view instance, the index :code:`[0, 0, 0]` corresponds to the first point in the domain.

 :code:`dtype: np.dtype`
    The NumPy :code:`dtype` of the storage.

 :code:`flags: Optional[np.flagsobj]`
     If the instance contains a host memory buffer, the :code:`flags` attribute of the underlying :code:`np.ndarray` instance backing the host memory buffer, :code:`None` otherwise.

-:code:`halo: Tuple[Tuple[int, int], ...]`
-    A tuple of length :code:`ndim` with entries which are 2-tuples of ints.
-Specifies the start and end boundary sizes on the respective dimension.
-This property can be modified at run-time and therefore has a corresponding setter, where values of the type :code:`Tuple[Union[int,Tuple[int, int]], ...]` are accepted with the same meaning as for the :code:`halo` parameter of the storage creation functions.

 :code:`nbytes: int`,
     Size of the buffer in bytes (excluding padding).